-The English Literature GCSE encompasses the study of a nineteenth century novel (Dr Jekyll and Mr Hyde by R.L.
-Stevenson), a play by Shakespeare (Romeo and Juliet), an anthology of poetry, and a modern text (An Inspector Calls by J.B.
-Priestley) as well as the study of unseen poetry.
+The English Literature GCSE encompasses the study of a nineteenth century novel, a play by Shakespeare, an anthology of poetry, and a modern text as well as the study of unseen poetry.
 Students will learn how to write analytically and to evaluate a range of texts, focussing particularly on detailed language analysis.
 All Literature examinations are closed book (i.e. the students are not allowed copies of the texts in the examination).